 5 Reasons to divorce the scales

-1.They offer a one dimensional view of health:
+1. Scales offer a one dimensional view of health:

-A simple set of scales, offer nothing more than a snap shot of body weight at any one point, which isn’t helpful.
-When reinventing our lifestyle we need to be conscious of much more than our bodyweight.
+A simple set of scales, offer nothing more than a snap shot of body weight at any one point, which isn’t always helpful.
+When reinventing our lifestyle we need to be conscious of much more than just our bodyweight.
 Since the 1950’s (post war) we have been fortunate enough to be able to make our own choices for food.
 In recent years, a lack of physical occupation and a greedy food industry has led to poor health.
-But the Doctor told me to lose weight!- There’s the problem!
-We rely on the National Health Service, a service which is on it’s knees and can’t cope with it’s budgets or workload.
-If the Doctor told you to lose weight, it's a piece of "“lazy advice”.
-Better that we: Buy better quality food, move more and create more time to relax
+“But Andy the Doctor told me to lose weight!” - There’s the problem!

 2. Scale weight and conditions are inconsistent:

 The quality of home scales, bought at retail outlets is questionable.
-The reliability of scales increases in line with their price tag.
+Sure, the reliability of scales increases in line with their price tag.
 The scales at your Doctors surgery are inaccurate.
-Although Commercial scales are likely to be more reliable, they need maintaining.
+Although Commercial scales are likely to be more reliable, they do need maintaining.
 Conditions for weighing yourself also fluctuate.
 Some regular fluctuations include: time of day, food and water consumed.
 Did you know that for every gram of carbohydrate you eat your body can hold up to 4g of water?
-Other fluctuations could include Standing position, surface (needs to be hard and level).
+Other fluctuations could include our standing position, the surface where the scales are laid (this needs to be hard and level).
 For more information about the accuracy of using scales click here.

 3. Weighing yourself often becomes habitual: